Quick Links

 People with blindness require alternative text descriptions.
 People who are deaf or are hard of hearing will need captioning or visual indicators.
 People with motor impairments may need alternative keyboards.
 And people with cognitive impairment may need uncluttered screens, simple language and consistent navigation.

-People & the manufacturers of digital products have come to realise the importance of GAAD and making a sincere effort to bring accessibility into digital experience and to include these more than 1 billion people with disabilities into the mainstream of society.
+People & the manufacturers of digital products have come to realise the importance of GAAD and are making a sincere effort to bring accessibility into digital experience and to include these more than 1 billion people with disabilities into the mainstream of society.

 What is WAAD ?